Pastry Cream

 A Little History

-The first recipe for Crema Pasticcera (Crème Pâtissière) is found in Le Cuisinier Roïal et Bourgeois, written in 1691 by François Massialot.
-François Massialot was an accomplished chef, and among other things, he is also credited for the creation of Crème Brulèe and Meringue.
+The first recipe for pastry cream, Crème Pâtissière, is found in Le Cuisinier Roïal et Bourgeois, written in 1691 by François Massialot, an accomplished chef.
+Among other things, he is also credited for the creation of Crème Brulèe and Meringue.

 2 comments